toggledbits/luaxp/README.md

 ## Known Issues ##

-The following are known issues that are being left as future enhancements:
+As of version 0.9.2, the following are known issues or enhancement that are currently being considered:

-* HIGH PRIORITY: Error reporting in the parser and evaluator is about non-existent, limited to writing a message to the console (undesirable) and returning `nil` for most operations.
-I have a notion about how I want to get it done, but it's not done yet.
-Job #1 was just getting the port from JavaScript done and functional. [repository issue #2](https://github.com/toggledbits/luaxp/issues/2)
+* Variables defined in the evaluation context can be read by the evaluator, but there is no facility to change values or create new variables during expression evaluation (i.e. there is not assignment operation/statement).
-* Variables defined in the evaluation context can be read by the evaluator, but there is no facility to set variables (i.e. there is not assignment operation/statement).
 The "=" operator is currently used for equality comparison, but this may change in future and you are advised not to use it for comparisons. [repository issue #3](https://github.com/toggledbits/luaxp/issues/3)

 ## Bug Reports and Contributions ##